open/close all folders

 "Authentic arcade action!"

-Mana Drain: If the item is the chemistry set, it creates a cloud that will drain the Kick Meter of any character in it - including Mark.
+- Mana Drain: If he digs up a chemistry set, it creates a cloud that will drain the Kick Meter of any character in it - including Mark.

 The Brave Troll